ryterdal/guide_reproducible_research/chapters/02_primary_practices.md

 - **Collaborators:** A list of who is working on the project, including where they work and how to get in touch with them.
-- **Background Information:** What someone needs to know to understand the goals of the project?
+- **Background Information:** What does someone need to know to understand the goals of the project?
 - **Project Duration:** How long will the project take?
 - **Data:** What data sources will be used in the project?
 If there are ethical